A. Griffith, Jr.

 Emile Alphonse Griffith, Jr.,

-was born in St. Thomas in the U.S. Virgin Islands on February 3rd,
+was born in St. Thomas in the U.S. Virgin Islands on the third of

-1938.
-Though he doesn't look like it, his closest friends
+February in 1938.
+Though he does not look like it,

 and all relatives knew him as "Junior".
 In the G.L.B.T.

-communities, he was simply known by his more formal
+communities, he was simply known by his actual and more formal

 Emile Griffith Inducted into

 New York State Boxing Hall-of-Fame